What is the population of residents like?

 Is International House accessible for those with physical disabilities?

-The facilities at I-House are wheelchair accessible, including resident rooms, special restrooms on each floor, hallways, elevators, the Dining Commons, and the main entrance.
-Requests for disability accommodations should be directed to firstname.lastname@example.org as far in advance as possible, as review/ implementation of many types of accommodation takes several weeks.
+The facilities at I-House are wheelchair accessible, including resident rooms, ADA restrooms on each floor, hallways, elevators, the Dining Commons, and the main entrance.
+Requests for accommodations should be directed to our Resident Support Services team at RSS@ihouseberkeley.org as early as possible as the review and implementation can take several weeks.
 Such requests must be supported by medical documentation demonstrating the need for the accommodation requested.

 Can I transfer from I-House to a campus dorm or vice versa?

 I-House is separate from the UC Berkeley dormitories, so you cannot transfer your residency to the campus dormitories.
 Each housing option requires a separate application and has separate policies.

 I have a question about my student visa / H-1 status, can I-House Admissions help with that?

 The best resource for any questions regarding visas, H-1s, and work eligibility for international students is the Berkeley International Office (BIO).
 You can learn more about their services on their website: http://internationaloffice.berkeley.edu/ or contact them directly at InternationalOffice@berkeley.edu.

 How do I check in?